Consumer Insights: What You Tell Us about Fraud and Cybersecurity

 I received a phone call from myself.
 When I answered it was a robo-call voice that said I had been awarded $50 credit on my account.
 They instructed me to dial one to speak to a representative to claim this credit.
 This sounded like a scam, so I hung up and came to this site to report it.”

 The information and tips in this blog can help you find answers to questions you may have.
 The video on neighbor and reflection spoofing gives a closer look at these specific scams.

 A fraud call to my cellphone: a computer type voice says it is the U.S. government filing a suit to my name and tax number and gives a phone number to call back.

 The desire to prevent unwanted and automated calls, or Robocalls, continues to be a high interest item for consumers.
 Unwanted robocalls continue to be the largest source of consumer complaints to the FCC and the FTC.
 Many of you found information about the National Do Not Call List on our site.

 “I receive numerous robocalls.
 Some leave voicemail with various messages from legal actions to time share offers.
 I use a call blocker app to monitor and block these numbers…”

-We are working to block unwanted calls, especially those calls which are likely to be illegal scams.
-We have blocked more than 4 billion unwanted robocalls using an analytics system that looks for patterns which may identify an unwanted robocaller.
+We have blocked or labeled more than 16 billion unwanted robocalls since 2016 – 6 billion in 2020 alone, in part by using an analytics system that looks for patterns which may identify an unwanted robocaller.

 Along with these topics, many consumers looked for information on password security and ways to keep themselves safer.
 This included looking for information on AT&T products, like Call Protect and Mobile Security Plus.
 These products can help reduce robocalls, offer secure Wi-Fi use through VPN services and better protect devices and data.